-Students are trained in abdominal and OB-GYN sonography.
+Students are trained in abdominal, obstetrics and gynecologic sonography.
 Students take detailed classes in anatomy and physiology, pathology, physics and instrumentation and scanning techniques.
 Students are required to apply sonography skills learned in classes and labs to the clinic setting.

 During the program, students are assigned to clinical rotations at Ben Taub Hospital, Lyndon B. Johnson Hospital and Smith Clinic.
 Ben Taub — one of two level I trauma centers in Houston — offers students the unique opportunity to experience the dynamics of trauma care.
 LBJ is a Level III trauma center.

 AccreditationHarris Health System is accredited by DNV Healthcare Inc.400 Techne Center Dr., Suite 100Milrod, Ohio 45150513-747-8334http://dnvglhealthcare.com/